RobertFranz415/VolunteerHub/prototyping.md

 ![Prototype HE 1 revised](https://user-images.githubusercontent.com/6775270/169417530-3c9ab4c6-5b0c-4562-aaf5-fa3b2d588678.png)

 ### Problem 2
 Problem: Prototype does not show what happens when we click volunteer.
 Once the user clicks ‘Volunteer’ where is the user directed to?
-How do they actually apply for a position, if they need to. - Robert, Alekhya, Kris
+How do they actually apply for a position, if they need to.

 Screenshot of original:
 <img width="661" alt="Prototype HE 2 orig" src="https://user-images.githubusercontent.com/6775270/169417568-c9e9bddb-5fc3-4fae-bfe9-448aeb675843.png">